on April 13, 2017 (last modified on March 29, 2023) • 20 minute read

 Even if you don’t take this approach at first, you may need to eventually.
 After running ads to audiences like previous website visitors, customer lists or Facebook fans for a while, you will get diminishing returns.
 To keep your conversion rates high or just reach a bigger audience via Facebook ads, you’ll need to turn cold audiences warm.

-Once you’ve created an audience who knows who you are, you can start serving ads to them designed to generate conversions.
+Although, one of the biggest challenges SMBs struggle with is targeting, one way to tackle that is by first creating an audience who knows who you are, you can start serving ads to them designed to generate conversions.
 Serving advertising messages to your ‘warmer’ audience will increase the conversion rate of these ads and your overall campaign.

 Heavier calls to action are more appropriate at this stage.
 Feel free to promote ebook downloads, enquiry forms or products for purchase, like the ad below shows.